 3. To fill in for an employee on long-term leave

 Firms surveyed for the report stated that they often use temporary professionals to fill in while employees are on leave.
 When an employee takes extended time off — whether to take care of a newborn baby or aging parent or because of an illness — the remaining staff that has to take on the person’s workload can quickly get overwhelmed.
 The help of project staff can alleviate the burden and lower the chance of burnout.
-Canadian companies, in particular, took particular advantage of this strategy for employees on year-l maternity/paternity leave.
+Canadian companies have taken particular advantage of this strategy for employees on maternity/paternity leave.

 4. To fill an expertise gap or provide help for a project

-Yes, temporary professionals are invaluable during peak periods.
-But they can also help companies meet their goals in other ways, too.
+Yes, bringing in temporary help can save your sanity during peak periods, but it can also make sure you meet your goals in other ways, too.